 - Confirm faculty.

-- Acknowledge commercial support to the audience prior to the beginning of the activity, if applicable.
+- Acknowledge commercial support to the audience before the beginning of the activity, if applicable.

-- Provide attendance file to the ASA (Use ASA provided template).
+- Provide attendance registration list to the ASA using ASA template.

-- Other information required to complete the activity file.
+- Other information requested to complete the activity file.

 For Action steps and timeline: